wasm-tool/emscripten/README.md

 npm i -D @wasm-tool/emscripten
 ```

-## Usage
+## Usage: webpack

-Add the loader and mock the `fs` module in your Webpack configuration:
+Add the loader and mock the `fs` module in your webpack configuration:

 ```js
 module.exports = {